xavierog/moulti/Documentation.md

 Caution: if the `MOULTI_CUSTOM_CSS` environment variable is set, the path it indicates must exist and point to a syntactically valid TCSS file or the Moulti instance will crash.

+Refer to `examples/moulti-scoreboard.bash` for an advanced use of TCSS.

 ## Technical requirements (unabridged)

 Moulti requires a Unix-friendly operating system.
 Specifically, it requires an operating system that implements `AF_UNIX`+`SOCK_STREAM` local network sockets.